 South Africa has a comparatively high suicide rate with 19 – 28 per 100 000 completed suicides per annum.
-We take a look at the danger signs of suicide.

 Many of us are concerned that we might not be able to recognise someone with suicidal tendencies.
 According to the South African Depression and Anxiety Group, the following are danger signals of suicide: